Zeyrek: Attractions

-Beneath the Zeyrek Mosque, along busy Atatürk Bulvarı (pushed through the area by the French town planner Henri Prost in the 1950s), a large brick cistern with niches along its facade can be seen, but although it has been restored it is not open to the public.
+Beneath the Zeyrek Mosque, along busy Atatürk Bulvarı (pushed through the area by the French town planner Henri Prost in the 1950s), a large brick cistern with niches along its facade can be seen.
+It has been recently restored and it is now open to the public.
 Also along the main road are buildings of the SSK department that were designed by the architect Sedad Hakki Eldem and won an Aga Khan award for architecture in 1986.

 The small Şeyh Süleyman Mosque, also of Byzantine origin, may have been a library associated with the Monastery of the Pantokrator although this is not certain.

 The Eski Imaret Mosque also started life as a Byzantine religious structure, this time the Convent of the Pantepoptes, built in around 1185 for Empress Anna Delessena who was co-regent with her son Alexios I Comnenos for twenty years before retiring here.
 It became an imaret (soup kitchen) after the Conquest of Istanbul in 1453 until a purpose-built soup kitchen was incorporated into the brand-new Fatih Mosque.

 To the west of Zeyrek Mosque sits the rectangular area around the Hüsambey Tezgahçılar Mosque.
 It is ringed with food shops and restaurants serving the cuisine of Siirt in southeastern Turkey, in particular büryan kebab, lamb baked in pit ovens, and perde pilav, a risotto of chicken, grapes and almonds baked in a fez-shaped pastry case.
 Traditionally known as the Kadinlar Pazarı (Women's Bazaar), it is more usually called Fatih Pazarı (Fatih Bazaar) now.
 It is also known popularly as Little Siirt.

 Framing the bazaar area are the remains of the Aqueduct of Valens, AKA as Bozdoğan Kemeri (Bozdoğan Aqueduct), constructed in 375 by the Emperor Valens reusing stones taken from ancient Chalcedon that used to exist on the site now filled by Kadıköy on the Asian side of the city.
 The aqueduct was used to bring water from Thrace (Trakya) into Constantinople for distribution around the city.

-Also pressed up against the aqueduct is the Gazanfer Ağa Medrese, built at the very end of the 16th century for the last Chief of the White Eunuchs of Topkapı Palace.
+Also pressed up against the aqueduct is the Gazanfer Agha Medrese, built at the very end of the 16th century for the last Chief of the White Eunuchs of Topkapı Palace.
 For many years it contained a Cartoon Museum which has now closed.